tetriseffect/Exosphere/badges/Ethereum Poweruser/Testnet.md

 Run this command to succcessfully connect to attach the javascript console to the running instance, while also connecting the the RPC apis:

-geth --rpc --rpcaddr localhost --rpcapi "eth,net,web3,admin" --solc attach ipc:/home/[user]/.ethereum/testnet/geth.ipc
+`geth --rpc --rpcaddr localhost --rpcapi "eth,net,web3,admin" --solc attach ipc:/home/[user]/.ethereum/testnet/geth.ipc`

-This is a chain of seperate commands strung together. `--rpc` is
+This is a chain of seperate commands strung together.
+You can learn more about then with `geth help`.

-Keep in mind that using

 ###Set the Solidity Compiler